WebFiori/docs/routing.md

 **Routing Orchestration**

-The `webfiori\framework\router\Router` class plays a pivotal role in WebFiori's routing mechanism.
+The `WebFiori\Framework\Router\Router` class plays a pivotal role in WebFiori's routing mechanism.
 It takes the requested URL as input using the `Router::route()` method.
 If a corresponding resource is found, the request is directed there.
 Otherwise, a 404 error is generated.

 **Note:**